Senad Merdanović

-Senad Merdanović (born 7 August 1961 in Kakanj, SFR Yugoslavia) is a retired Bosnian professional footballer.
+Senad Merdanović (born 7 August 1961) is a retired Bosnian professional footballer.
 He was a member of the FK Sarajevo squad that won the Yugoslav First League in 1985.
 In August 2006 he was named the Director of football of FK Sarajevo, a position he held until 2010.

 Personal life

 His brother Nijaz Merdanović was also a notable member of FK Sarajevo, and later club chairman.